-Most of the interjections whether from an individual or a group will be of limited duration as they will relate to one item in which they have a particular interest.
-In such cases the advice is for the council, and in particular, the presiding person, to behave with dignity.
+Most of the interjections whether from an individual or a group will be of limited duration as they will relate to one item in which the person or persons have a particular interest.
+In such cases the advice is for the council, and in particular, the presiding member, to behave with dignity.
 This can be done by effectively ignoring the interjection and moving on with the business of the day.
 If the interjections continue it may be appropriate to ask the offending parties to cease.

 The Mayor or President and other elected members should retain the dignity of their office by not interacting in any way with the interjectors during the adjournment.
-It would be appropriate when resuming for the presiding person to issue a warning that further continuation of the disruptive behaviour will lead to stronger action.
+It would be appropriate when resuming for the presiding member to issue a warning that further continuation of the disruptive behaviour will lead to stronger action.

-The CEO must take this action as while the presiding person is in charge of the meeting, it is the CEO who, through section 5.41(d) of the Act, has control or management of the local government’s buildings, including the council chamber and meeting rooms and is the person in authority in relation to Section 70A of the Criminal Code.
+The CEO must take this action as while the presiding member is in charge of the meeting, it is the CEO who, through section 5.41(d) of the Act, has control or management of the local government’s buildings, including the council chamber and meeting rooms and is the ‘person in authority’ in relation to Section 70A of the Criminal Code.

 Depending on the nature and intensity of the disruptive behaviour the presiding person may decide that more warnings will be issued before asking the CEO to request the person or persons to leave or the Police being called.